TechnicalPursuit/TIBET-Examples/pizza/README.md

 - ToggleItem

 By mixing in `pizza:items` functionality `pizza:options` and `pizza:sides`
-gain new attribute values (the access path), new instance methods, and a new signal handler.
+gain a new attribute (the access path), new instance methods, and a new signal handler.

 ### `pizza:options.js` and callNextMethod